A Preventable Attack

-Attorney Chris Hamilton was asked to help a suburban theater director after he was attacked in the parking lot of a local Target.
+Attorney Chris Hamilton was asked to help a theater director after he was attacked in the parking lot of a local Target, resulting in brain injuries.

 Derek Whitener is the artistic and education director of The Firehouse Theater in Farmers Branch, Texas.
 On January 14, 2017, he was confronted by two men in the parking lot of a Target in Uptown Dallas after stopping to pick up some groceries.